The Dreamer of Oz: The L. Frank Baum Story: Plot

 It's 1939 and the classic MGM film The Wizard of Oz is about to premiere at Grauman's Chinese Theatre in Hollywood.
 78 year old Mrs. Baum has been invited to attend the premiere.
-Before she enters the theatre a young journalist recognizes her and asks if he may interview her.
-She politely agrees and begins to recount how she first met her husband.
-The story is interspersed with the famous Oz story, shown at certain points when Baum is imagining and refining his ideas.
-It is shown that he was originally telling this to a group of children, who asked him the name of this location, to which he looks at a file cabinet with the bottom drawer marked O-Z and decided upon "Oz".
-Another idea he had thought of was to say Dorothy was born in the Dakota Territory, only to scrap that sentence in favor of Kansas.
+Before she enters the theater a young journalist recognizes her and asks if he may interview her.
+She politely agrees and begins to recount how she first met her husband in 1890.
+The rest of the flashback follows Baums life in the 1890s, working as an actor, store owner, newspaper publisher and traveling salesmen.
+Interspersed in this narrative Baum tells his children about his magical land fantasy, slowing conceive elements of the story based on his own life.
+The Wicked Witch of the West, for instance, is based on his mother in law, whilst Glinda, the good witch, is based on his wife; the scarecrow is based around a window display, and the munchkins on a little person he employs, etc. He is eventually convinced to write these stories down in a book which is published as The Wonderful Wizard of Oz.

+Historical accuracy

 There is some literary license taken, especially in the completely-fabricated backstory regarding the creation of the character Dorothy.
 In truth, Dorothy Louise Gage died as a five-month-old infant, in Bloomington, Illinois.
 To console his wife on the loss of her beloved niece, Baum created an older girl, in the care of her Aunt Em, as the central character in the fantasy universe that became the Oz stories.
 "M" was the initial of Maud Baum's own first name, and there was no expansion of Em's name in the Oz books (though she was assumed to be "Emily" in the 1939 film).
 However, in "Dreamer of Oz" she is portrayed as a young child (and played by 5-year-old Courtney Barilla), living in Dakota Territory.
 As she lay dying, Baum tells her that the central character in his stories was actually a girl named Dorothy.

+Baums editorials about the genocide of the American Indians is never mentioned.